Floquet-Thermalization via Instantons near Dynamical Freezing: Floquet spin chain: numerical results

 We note two additional features associated with $P(\lambda)$ at freezing.
 First, they develop strong ``dips" in the ramp-up regime (marked by arrows in Fig.~\ref{fig:freezing}b), and the number of such dips is given by $(n-1)$, where $n$ represents the order of freezing point.
 This is reminiscent of the driven harmonic oscillator example in Fig.~\ref{fig:HO}, where with varying $A/\Omega$, the flow trajectory can cross the $\calH_\text{sym}$ plane, associated with the subspace of symmetric Hamiltonians.
 In the many-body situation, the crossing is not exact.
 Nevertheless associated with each such near crossing, the distance (in the space of Hamiltonians) between the effective Hamiltonian and $\calH_\text{sym}$, which is given by $P(\lambda)$ develops a minimum.
 This corresponds to the dips.
 Second, for higher drive amplitudes $A/\Omega$, the flow takes a longer fRG time to reach the plateau.
 This can be intuitively understood as follows: the flow effectively integrates away the oscillatory part, $H_1(\lambda)$, at a rate proportional to the drive frequency $\Omega$, such that a stronger drive spends a longer time in the ramp-up regime.
 This feature is also consistent with our analytical results in Sec.~\ref{sec:analytics}.

 It is worth emphasizing that the finite value of $P(\lambda)$ at freezing is in sharp contrast to the harmonic oscillator example in Fig.~\ref{fig:HO} presented earlier, where $P(\lambda)$ vanishes exactly.
 The difference can be traced back to our concluding comments in Sec.~\ref{sec:HO}, where we pointed out that in a many-body system, a variety of operators that violate the emergent conservation can be generated along the flow, which cannot all be suppressed by fine-tuning a single parameter, $A/\Omega$.
 However, these additional symmetry violating operators can be universally suppressed in the high frequency $\Omega\to\infty$ limit.
-In Fig.~\ref{fig:frequencyscaling}, we plot $P(\lambda_c)$ at two distinct freezing points with increasing $\Omega$.
-Interestingly, we find that $P(\lambda_c)$ decays as $1/\Omega^2$ at large $\Omega$, which is consistent with our analytical results in Sec.~\ref{sec:analytics}.
-Relatedly, $Q(\lambda)$ (Eq.~\eqref{H1norm}) falls off exponentially with the drive frequency, $\Omega$ (Fig.~\ref{fig:frequencyscaling} inset).
-We also point out that $P(\lambda)$, which is normalized to be an intensive quantity, already appears to show convergence to the thermodynamic limit for $L=20$, given the lack of any appreciable difference from the $L=40$ results.
+We find $P(\lambda_c)$ scales with the frequency as $1/\Omega^2$ at the freezing points (see Appendix~\ref{app:Supp} for more detail).